sarajculhane/spotify-release-feed/README.md

 * Search by title or song name
 * Makes calls to additional endpoint to receive specific info about tracks (duration and preview for the app's purposes)
-* Player for each track to listen to a preview (if available)
+* Player for each track to listen to a preview within the App (if available)
 * Toggle the details specific track within the feed and other UI improvements